Puerh Vs Black Tea

 Brewing Techniques

-2. Ripe Puerh Tea: Using a clay teapot is preferred for brewing ripe Pu-erh tea due to its narrow mouth and excellent insulation.
-This enhances the tea’s rich and intense flavor.
+For brewing black tea, porcelain Gaiwans or devices designed for Dianhong are recommended, although a convenient teapot can also work.
+For ripe Puerh Tea, a clay teapot is preferred due to its narrow mouth and excellent insulation, which enhances the tea’s rich and intense flavor.

 Overall, this issue is only further exacerbated by the fact that tea brands stemming from Asia are promoting Puerh Tea as Black Tea.
 And understandably so!
 However, this has lead to tea drinkers consuming Puerh rather than the red tea they think of when the term “black tea” comes to mind.